Halacha for Friday 24 Adar 5786 March 13 2026

 (translated by our dear friend Rav Daniel Levy Shlit”a, Leeds UK)

 This Shabbat, we shall read, “These are the accounts of the Mishkan (the Mishkan of Testimony), which were calculated by Moshe’s order by the Levi’im under Itamar, son of Aron the Cohen” (Shemot 38:21).
-Rashi, in his commentary, quotes the Midrash which asks, why is the Mishkan mentioned twice in this passuk?
+Rashi, in his commentary, quotes the Midrash which asks, why is the Mishkan mentioned twice in this pasuk?
 The Midrash explains that it is indicative that the Bet HaMikdash was destroyed twice due to Am Yisrael’s sins.

-Likewise, the Midrash (Eicha 4:15) states in connection with the passuk in Tehillim (79:1), “A mizmor (psalm) of Asaf: O Hashem!
+Likewise, the Midrash (Eicha 4:15) states in connection with the pasuk in Tehillim (79:1), “A mizmor (psalm) of Asaf: O Hashem!
 The nations have entered into Your inheritance”.
 Why does it state “mizmor” of Asaf, since mizmor is an expression of song.
 It should have surely said, “A lamentation of Asaf”, because the chapter deals entirely with the destruction of the Bet HaMikdash?
-The Midrash explains that since Hashem vented his anger on wood and stones and not on Am Yisrael, therefore it states a “mizmor” of Asaf.
+The Midrash explains that since Hashem vented His anger on wood and stones and not on Am Yisrael, therefore it states a “mizmor” of Asaf.

 In the morning he wanted to fasten the oxen to the plough.
 He heard one ox say to the other, “Doesn’t this man know that this year the rains delayed, and that he would be better off delaying a month?”